Penn celebrates record number of National Merit Scholar Semifinalists

 Drug Awareness Parent Community Meeting

-P-H-M is hosting a districtwide drug awareness parent community meeting to help educate P-H-M families about the current drug trends attracting teenagers.
-This valuable information is something all parents/guardians should be aware of.
-Families of all grade levels, K-12, are invited and encouraged to attend.
+P-H-M is hosting a districtwide drug awareness parent and community meeting to help educate P-H-M families and the greater community about the current drug trends attracting teenagers.
+This valuable information is something all adults should be aware of.
+This event is open to all Parents/Guardians of all grade levels, K-12, and all families in the community are invited and encouraged to attend.

 Drug Awareness Parent Community Meeting